 In Japan the current Emperor's given name (in 2015, Akihito) is not used.
 To refer to him, instead the term 天皇陛下 (his Majesty the Emperor) is used; or more formally, 今上天皇 (the current Emperor).
 He acceded to the throne in 1989 and began the Heisei Era (平成時代), starting with 平成1年 (there is no year zero).
 The term 元年 (origin year) is also used for year 1 of an era.

-By custom, at Akihito's death, he will be given the posthumous name 平成天皇 (Emperor Heisei) and the 平成時代 will come to an end.
+By custom, at Akihito's death, he would be given the posthumous name 平成天皇 (Emperor Heisei) and the 平成時代 will come to an end.
 In other words, the name of his reigning era is set aside for him.
 This last happened in 1989 when Akihito's father, Hirohito, was named Showa (昭和) as his eponymous era (1926-1989) was brought to a close.

 Only at the start of Akihito's reign was the 平成 name unveiled.
 By custom 元号 names are a pair of kanji with positive connotations of tradition, peace, brightness, and so on. 昭和 is literally "shining" + "harmony/Japan". 平成 is "peace" + "become".
 The names must also be easy to read and write, and not duplicate another era or an existing Japanese word.